racket/rhombus/rhombus/0000-rhombus.md

 the basic operations like indexing and update.

-Following the good example of Clojure, Rhombus programmers should use maps for representing domain data, not structs (even prefabs) as a Racket programmer would.
+Following the good example of Clojure, Rhombus programmers should use maps for representing domain data, not classes (even prefabs) as a Racket programmer would.
 Maybe there should be a `map` form, as in

 ```